Azat228/Game_RISCV/README.md

 1. Install MounRiver Studio
 2. Open Snake_game.wvproj project
 3. Click *Rebuild* to compile
-4. Connect Inspire computer via WHCLink-E
+4. Connect the Inspire computer via WHCLink-E
-5. Donwload into the Inspire computer
+5. Download into the Inspire computer
 6. Launch the game!

-## Gameplay
+## Gameplay(Snake)
 - Guide the snake to eat food and grow
 - Avoid walls and self-collision
 - Higher speeds increase difficulty
+- Previous scores are saved between sessions
+## Gameplay(Breakout)
+- Guide the paddle to hit the balls
+- Avoid the ball from falling to the ground
 - Previous scores are saved between sessions

 ## Contributors